d3/d3-scale/README.md

 <a name="_ordinal" href="#_ordinal">#</a> <i>ordinal</i>(<i>value</i>)

 Given a *value* in the input [domain](#ordinal_domain), returns the corresponding value in the output [range](#ordinal_range).
-If the given *value* is not in the scale’s [domain](#ordinal_domain), returns the [unknown](#ordinal_value); or, if the unknown value is [implicit](#implicit), then the *value* is implicitly added to the domain and the next-available value in the range is assigned to *value*, such that this and subsequent invocations of the scale given the same input *value* return the same output value.
+If the given *value* is not in the scale’s [domain](#ordinal_domain), returns the [unknown](#ordinal_value); or, if the unknown value is [implicit](#implicit) (the default), then the *value* is implicitly added to the domain and the next-available value in the range is assigned to *value*, such that this and subsequent invocations of the scale given the same input *value* return the same output value.

 <a name="ordinal_domain" href="#ordinal_domain">#</a> <i>ordinal</i>.<b>domain</b>([<i>domain</i>])

 If *domain* is specified, sets the domain to the specified array of values.
 The first element in *domain* will be mapped to the first element in the range, the second domain value to the second range value, and so on.
 Domain values are stored internally in a map from stringified value to index; the resulting index is then used to retrieve a value from the range.
 Thus, an ordinal scale’s values must be coercible to a string, and the stringified version of the domain value uniquely identifies the corresponding range value.
 If *domain* is not specified, this method returns the current domain.

-Setting the domain on an ordinal scale is optional if the [unknown value](#ordinal_unknown) is [implicit](#implicit).
+Setting the domain on an ordinal scale is optional if the [unknown value](#ordinal_unknown) is [implicit](#implicit) (the default).
 In this case, the domain will be inferred implicitly from usage by assigning each unique value passed to the scale a new value from the range.
 Note that an explicit domain is recommended to ensure deterministic behavior, as inferring the domain from usage will be dependent on ordering.

 <a name="ordinal_range" href="#ordinal_range">#</a> <i>ordinal</i>.<b>range</b>([<i>range</i>])

 If *range* is specified, sets the range of the ordinal scale to the specified array of values.
 The first element in the domain will be mapped to the first element in *range*, the second domain value to the second range value, and so on.
 If there are fewer elements in the range than in the domain, the scale will reuse values from the start of the range.
 If *range* is not specified, this method returns the current range.

-This method is intended for when the set of discrete output values is computed explicitly, such as a set of categorical colors.
-In other cases, such as determining the layout of an ordinal scatterplot or bar chart, you may find the [rangePoints](#ordinal_rangePoints) or [rangeBands](#ordinal_rangeBands) operators more convenient.

 <a name="ordinal_unknown" href="#ordinal_unknown">#</a> <i>ordinal</i>.<b>unknown</b>([<i>value</i>])

-…
+If *value* is specified, sets the output value of the scale for unknown input values and returns this scale.
+If *value* is not specified, returns the current unknown value, which defaults to [implicit](#implicit).
+The implicit value enables implicit domain construction; see [*ordinal*.domain](#ordinal_domain).

 <a name="ordinal_copy" href="#ordinal_copy">#</a> <i>ordinal</i>.<b>copy</b>()